center-for-threat-informed-defense/attack-powered-suit/README.md

 ## Notice

-Copyright 2021 MITRE Engenuity.
+Copyright 2021-2025 MITRE.
 Approved for public release.
 Document number CT0052.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use